 Annual Performance Report

-The annual environmental performance report contains details of the university’s current environmental performance across a range of environmental and sustainability topics.
+The annual sustainability performance report contains details of the university’s current performance across a range of environmental and sustainability topics.
 The report is presented to the SDTF once a year for approval before being submitted for final approval by the Executive Board.
 Both of these bodies have representatives of the student body on them.

 Carbon Management Plan